 You can visit Vancouver anytime throughout the year, as the city doesn’t get snow too often.
 During Vancouver in winter, you can expect the temperature to get around 30-40° F with rainy days.
 You may even see snow during January in Vancouver.
 It’s a great time to visit if you want to save money on accommodations and avoid tourists.

-Summer is the most popular time to visit, as the weather is in the 70s and sunny most days.
+Summer in Vancouver is the most popular time to visit, as the weather is in the 70s and sunny most days.
 This is an ideal time to visit if you plan on doing outdoor activities like hiking, but this will be the most crowded time to go.
 It’s also a fun time to go if you want to extend your trip to take a Vancouver to Whistler drive for a day (or head up during summer in Whistler).

 If you don’t mind some rain and prefer to save money while avoiding crowds, I recommend visiting Vancouver in the spring and the fall.
 The area is popular for Pacific Northwest family vacations in particular.